dell/ansible-powermax/docs/modules/process_storage_pool_dict.rst

     IP or FQDN of the Unisphere host

-  universion (False, int, None)
-    Unisphere version.
-This parameter has been deprecated.
-It is no longer necessary to specify this parameter.

   verifycert (True, str, None)
     Specifies system whether to validate SSL certificate or not, Values can be True or False or a custom file path for SSL certificate with .pem extension or .cer with base 64 encoding.